-The concept of risk management—what it is and consists of—is something that is often misunderstood or misinterpreted.
+The concept of a risk management system—what it is and consists of—is something that is often misunderstood or misinterpreted.
 A big challenge many companies face is evolving the management of their risk and dealing with it properly as it changes.
 While risk itself is a recurring instance for most companies, the problem is not just dealing with different risks, but having a universal definition of what they are and also specifically having a risk identification plan.

 Much like fire and early man, the Excel-based RCM-to-Assurance Professional relationship has seemingly been in existence since the dawn of time (or at least the dawn of Excel).
 Thankfully there is a better way to manage this critical element of your assurance process.
 And you can do it without having to sacrifice what made the Excel-based approach so appealing in the first place—structured data, demonstration of key relationships, management of key attributes.